ajosedev/knowledge/notes/20211007152121-tech-writing-tips.md

 Ask for feedback before publishing your writing.
 Another pair of eyes always helps.
 When facilitating feedback, ask people directed questions.

+Try to avoid using 'this' or 'us', when you can be more explicit.

 ---

 For clear writing, answer these questions